 The vast array of pots and pans available can be a bit overwhelming.
-Cast iron, stainless steel, copper, and all the other options—how do you know what is the best suited for your kitchen and what has the best value?
+Cast iron, stainless steel, copper, aluminum, non-stick, and all the other options – how do you know what is the best suited for your kitchen and what has the best value?

-In this third installment, we’ll walk you through other popular materials before wrapping up with a few tips to keep in mind when shopping for quality cookware.
+In this third installment, we’ll walk you through other popular materials: cast iron, aluminum, non-stick, and carbon steel.
+We will wrap up this series with tips to keep in mind when shopping for quality cookware.

 Cast Iron Cookware